Currently available for £2495.00 from John Lewis

 If you’re all about the quality, don’t care much for gadgets and features, want a treadmill that does what it promises without fuss and you don’t mind paying a premium to get it, then it’s easy to recommend the Life Fitness F3.
 It’s a high-quality treadmill that, with proper care and maintenance, should last years and years and years.

 The LIfe Fitness F3 treadmill is a seriously high-quality running machine that uses premium components to deliver a smooth, quiet and comfortable workout.
 The focus on the Go version is clearly on quality above all else.
 If you care about having the assurance of a gym quality brand of treadmill in your home and don't care about functions and features and can afford one of these then the F3 is a good choice.
 Alternatively, it's worth keeping in mind that other brands have come a long way over the past few years and closed the gap on quality.
 For a lot less money, you can get the DKN EnduRun treadmill which is far more substantial and actually has components that would normally be found in a commercial gym treadmill! .
 If you're looking for a more advanced, similar sized and well built but less expensive treadmill, then take a look at the outstanding DKN Roadrunner.
-It's very well built, features interactive training, a 3mm thick orthopaedic running belt and delivers an amazingly comfortable run, and is a terrific example of a well constructed, feature-rich machine that's available for a fair bit less than the F3.
+Alternatively, if you've got the space for it, the Proform Pro 5000 is definitely worth a look!

 Life Fitness F3 Go Specifications